0FFMIND/ROS2/readme.md

 -2023/1/17/-
 Tasks: Basics of Docker and Traefik
 traefik is an edge router, when we start traefik, we need to first define entrypoints,  and based on the routes connected to these entrypoints, we need to see if these routes match a set of rules.
 If the rules match, then the routers we input will go through middlewares After the conversion, it is forwarded to the real services.
 For traefik, to discover the services, we need to use connectors which are called providers because they provide the configuration to Traefik.
 Provider can automatically discover services on the platform, and the provider could be Docker or Kubernetes, etc..
 Here we use Docker Provider for traefik configuration, and for Docker startup, we use Docker Compose here.
-For compose, it simplifies the control of the entire application stack, whichcan easily manage services in a single easy-to-understand YAML configuration fileThen, using a single command, you can create and start all the services from the profile. the simple example in https://docs.docker.com/compose/gettingstarted/ to run Docker Compose
+For compose, it simplifies the control of the entire application stack, which can easily manage services in a single easy-to-understand YAML configuration fileThen, using a single command, you can create and start all the services from the profile. the simple example in https://docs.docker.com/compose/gettingstarted/ to run Docker Compose
 <img src="https://github.com/0FFMIND/TurtleBot/blob/master/20240117_traefik.png">
 ***
 -2023/1/18-